2022 WIBC Radiothon

 Text HOOSIER to 24-365 to get a link to the online donation form

 Call the Smith Family Phone Bank at 1-833-855-9393 during the live broadcast

 Make your donation in person by stopping by Sullivan Hardware and Gardens during normal operating hours

 Share on social media using the hashtag #WIBCRadiothon

 The WIBC Radiothon helps to fund Salvation Army programs year-round in Central Indiana.
-This includes activities for all ages at community centers in the heart of Fountain Square and near Eagle Creek on North High School Road, addiction treatment programs at our very own Harbor Light Center, and 24/7 secure housing at a downtown shelter for women and children fleeing domestic violence, human trafficking, and homelessness.
+This includes activities for all ages at a community center in the heart of Fountain Square and at our very own Eagle Creek Corps Community Center, addiction treatment programs at its Harbor Light Center on North Tibbs Avenue, and 24/7 secure housing at a downtown shelter for women and children fleeing domestic violence, human trafficking, and homelessness.
 Additional support services are offered in donut counties, including emergency financial assistance and case management.